Standard Report: Tetrad Test Results

 These options are selected by default.
 Any changes in the selections and values will be saved for the next time you run the report.

-1. Difference Test – Enter the Alpha you wish to use for this test or turn off the Difference Test analysis by removing the checkmark from the checkbox.
-Update the d' (d prime) by typing directly in the box.
-You will notice that the Pd and Pc values will automatically recalculate.
+1. Difference test – Enter the Alpha you wish to use for this test or turn off the Difference Test analysis by removing the checkmark from the checkbox.

 If you update the Pd, then the d' and Pc values will automatically recalculate.
 Likewise, if you update the Pc value, the d' and Pd values will automatically recalculate.

-2. Discrimination analysis - This analysis follows the formulas published in Sensory evaluation techniques by Meilgaard et al. This analysis has been included in Compusense since this test type was originally implemented in Compusense.
+2. Discrimination analysis - This analysis follows the formulas published in the Sensory evaluation techniques by Meilgaard et al. This analysis has been included in Compusense since this test type was originally implemented in Compusense.
 These analyses options are not selected by default, but if you make any changes to the selections, they will be saved for you moving forward until you make different selections.

 1. Difference Test - This is the default analysis.
 Change the Alpha value if desired, or turn off the Difference Test analysis by removing the checkmark from the checkbox.